Are there plant-based

 What about other

 You don’t have to miss out on anything if you decide to reduce or eliminate your consumption of animal products!
 There is a plant-based alternative for pretty much every food: from dairy-free cheese pizzas to veggie burgers, and cheesecakes to ice cream.
-Soya and almond milk are everywhere nowadays too!
+Plant-based milks are everywhere nowadays too!
 Baking is super easy without eggs, and it’s fun to discover new ingredients and recipes, treating your palate to so many new tastes and textures.

 How can I find like-minded people who